BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     2.7.
-Resources will not be placed inside the collection zone, nor will they be placed within 50 cm of the arena wall.
+The initial placement of target cubes will not be inside the collection zone, nor will they be placed within 50 cm of the arena wall.